JMZAM/accelerometer_data_project/CodeBook.md

 In the original download link, authors describe the following processing:

 > The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
-From each window, a vector of features was obtained by calculating variables from the time and frequency domain
+From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

-> Anguita *et al*, 2013 .
+> From Anguita *et al*, 2013 .
 Please view full reference in the bottom of the README.md file.

 Also, the variables created reflect the author´s processing as follows:

 > The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.